close

 cheese arepas

 Making arepas may seem difficult, but don’t be deceived, they’re not.
-I use a lovely soft queso fresco cheese in this recipe and the amount can easily be increased or decreased to your liking.
+I use a lovely soft queso fresco cheese in this recipe; the amount can easily be increased or decreased to your liking.
 My family loves arepas simple, and a touch of sour cream on the side is not a bad addition.
-Arepas can easily be prepared ahead of time and held, but taste-wise, they are best served hot, straight from the pan with a crispy outside and melted cheesy center.
+Arepas can easily be prepared and held beforehand, but taste-wise, they are best served hot, straight from the pan with a crispy outside and melted cheesy center.

 About the Author